 Control VR Gloves Delivers Gesture Control for the Oculus Rift

-The Oculus Rift headset has literally changed the game with delivering a platform that makes you feel you are actually inside a virtual world.
+The Oculus Rift headset has literally changed the game by delivering a platform that makes you feel you are actually inside a virtual world.
 But, while the headset achieves an amazing sense of presence as you look around inside VR, it doesn’t let you interact with your body to give you a natural, and truly immersive experience.
 There are currently a number of companies trying to develop the best solution to address this issue, and now a new California-based company by the name of Control VR believes they have the answer we’ve all been waiting for.

 Control VR has launched a Kickstarter campaign for its wearable motion and gesture control technology, a glove-like system that consists of tiny sensors that were developed by DARPA for military purposes.
 These advanced sensors include—three accelerometers, three magnetometers, and three gyroscopes that are capable of detecting small inertial movements to track your arms, hands, and even fingers with far more accuracy than anything the public has seen before according to Alex Sarnoff, co-founder and CEO of Control VR.